SpenceKonde/DxCore/README.md

 The 1.024V, 2.048V, and 4.096V options are particularly convenient when measuring analog voltages, as the ADC readings can be expediently converted to millivolts.

-Theee parts support **12-bit analog readings** - by default this core configures them to 10-bit mode for compatibility.
-To enable 12-bit readings, call `analogReadResolution(12)` - thereafter, analogRead() will return a number from 0 ~ 4095.
+These parts support **12-bit analog readings** - by default this core configures the ADC to work in 10-bit mode for backwards compatibility.
+To switch between 10 and 12 bit modes, use the `analogReadResolution()` function.
+`analogReadResolution(10 or 12)` - sets the ADC to opperate in 10-bit or 12-bit mode, returning numbers from 0-1023, or 0-4095 respectively.
+12-bit readings take about 2 microseconds longer than 10-bit ones (assuming default configuration - 1 MHz ADC clock); This returns a boolean.
+If it returns true, the value was accepted (ie, it was 10 or 12), otherwise, it will return false, and the value will be set to the default of 10-bit mode.
+Why have this wacky return value behavior?
+Well, on the tinyAVR 0/1-series and megaAVR 0-series, the accepted values are 8 and 10.
+On the tinyAVR 2-series, the accepted values are 8, 10, and 12 (and the 10 bit is done in software from a 12-bit measurement, to ensure backwards compatibility with "generic Arduino" code) - but this mish-mash of options leads to a risk of bugs being introduced when porting between even these very similar product lines.
+This only controls resolution of analogRead() proper; for more control over resolution the upcoming `analogReadEnh()` can be used. enable 12-bit readings, call `analogReadResolution(12)` - thereafter, analogRead() will return a number from 0 ~ 4095.
 It can be set back to 10-bit mode using `analogReadResolution(10)`

 In addition to the pin numbers, you can read from the following sources:
-* ADC_INTREF (The internal reference - you can set it manually via VREF.CTRLA, or by calling analogReference(), followed by analogReference(VDD) - The internal reference register is not changed when switching back to VDD as reference)
-* ADC_DAC0 (The value being output by DAC0)
+* ADC_DAC0 (Voltage being output by the DAC; if OUTEN is not set, you can still read the value this way)
+* ADC_GROUND (Ground - should be 0)
+* ADC_DACREF0 (AC0.DACREF voltage)
+* ADC_DACREF1 (AC2.DACREF voltage - DA/DB only)
+* ADC_DACREF2 (AC2.DACREF voltage - DA/DB only)
-* ADC_TEMPERATUIRE (The internal temperature sensor)
+* ADC_TEMPERATURE (Internal temperature sensor)
+* ADC_VDDDIV10    (Vdd / 10 - measure with a reference to find supply voltage easily.
+DB/DD only)
+* ADC_VDDIO2DIV10  (Vdd / 10 - measure with a reference to find supply voltage easily.
+DB/DD only)

 We have taken  advantage of the improvements in the ADC on the these parts to improve the speed of analogRead() by more than a factor of three compared to the classic AVR devices - the ADC clock which was constrained to the range 50-200kHz - on these parts (as well as tinyAVR 0/1-series and megaAVR 0-series) it can be run at 1.5MHz!
 To compensate for the faster ADC clock, we set ADC0.SAMPCTRL to 14 to extend the sampling period from the default of 2 ADC clock cycles to 16 - providing the same sampling period as most other AVR cores, which should preserve the same accuracy when measuring high impedance signals.
 If you are measuring a lower impedance signal and need even faster analogRead() performance - or if you are measuring a high-impedance signal and need a longer sampling time, you can adjust that setting.
 On the tinyAVR and megaAVR 0/1-series, this had a maximum of 0x1F (31).
 On the DA-series, the maximum is 0xFF (255); this is almost certainly too long.